-EPA updated Calculating the landfill levy and recycling rebates (publication 332) in November 2016 to address queries that have been raised by licenced landfill operators.
-The publication aims to provide clearer definitions of levied waste types and make clear what records are required to support recycling rebate claims.
+Calculating the landfill levy and recycling rebates (publication 332) addresses queries that have been raised by licensed landfill operators.
+It aims to provide clearer definitions of levied waste types and make clear what records are required to support recycling rebate claims.

 The following premises are not subject to the landfill levy:

 - privately owned landfills that only receive wastes that consist of substances that were owned by the owner of the landfill before they became wastes

 - municipal council owned landfills that only receive the municipal wastes of an area with a population of less than 5,000.

 All Schedule C landfill licence holders are required to use a weighbridge to weigh waste and other materials entering the premises.
 Other landfill licence holders who have a weighbridge should also use it to calculate landfill levy payments.